i18n-check Find translation issues before they hit production.

 Check for missing keys only:

-yarn i18n:check --locales translations/messageExamples -s en-US -o unused
+yarn i18n:check --locales translations/messageExamples -s en-US -o invalidKeysCheck for unused key only:

-yarn i18n:check --locales translations/messageExamples -s en-US -o undefined
+yarn i18n:check --locales translations/messageExamples -s en-US -o unusedCheck for undefined keys only:

-yarn i18n:check --locales translations/messageExamples -s en-US -o unused undefined
+yarn i18n:check --locales translations/messageExamples -s en-US -o unused undefined--unused, -u

 This feature is currently only supported for react-intl and i18next as well as next-intl (experimental at the moment) based React applications and is useful when you need to know which keys exist in your translation files but not in your codebase.
 Additionally an inverse check is run to find any keys that exist in the codebase but not in the translation files.